Bavencio (Avelumab)

 What If You Miss a Dose?

-If you miss an appointment, contact your doctor or nurse immediately to arrange another visit as soon as possible.
-Keep all appointments so your progress can be monitored.
+If you miss an appointment for your infusion, contact your doctor or nurse to reschedule as soon as possible.

 Side Effects